prantlf/gulp-jsonlint/README.md

 * `indent`, the value passed to `JSON.stringify`, it can be the number of spaces, or string like "\t"
 * `sortKeys`, when `true` keys of objects in the output JSON will be sorted alphabetically (`format` has to be set to `true` too)

+#### Schema Validation

+You can validate JSON files using JSON Schema drafts 04, 06 or 07, if you specify the schema in addition to other options:

+    jsonlint({
+      schema: {
+        src: 'some/manifest-schema.json',
+        environment: 'json-schema-draft-04'
+      }
+    })

+* `schema`, when set the source file will be validated using ae JSON Schema in addition to the syntax checks
+* `src`, when filled with a file path, the file will be used as a source of the JSON Schema
+* `environment`, can specify the version of the JSON Schema draft to use for validation: "json-schema-draft-04", "json-schema-draft-06" or "json-schema-draft-07" (if not set, the schema draft version will be inferred automatically)

 ### jsonlint.reporter(customReporter)

 #### customReporter(file)